 The NYU Music Department is changing the tempo of its graduate admissions cycle.
 Beginning with the 2020-21 academic year, the department will be adopting an innovative “two-years-on/one-year-off” admissions schedule.

-**Please note: The 2020-21 academic year will be an “off” year and there will be no graduate admissions for fall 2020.**
+**Please note: The 2023-24 academic year will be an “off” year and we will not be admitting students for fall 2023.**

 What exactly is changing and how will it affect our students?

 The NYU Music Department is transitioning from admitting applicants every year to admitting applicants two out of every three years.
 In other words, the department will admit a slightly larger cohort of students for two consecutive years, followed by a year in which we will suspend admissions to the department entirely.
 This will allow us to better serve the needs of our graduate program, focusing on mentoring, guidance, and the development of experiential and professional opportunities.

 Why are we making this change?
 It will make the NYU Music Department stronger.
 The new admissions schedule will also:

 • Guarantee a robust and diverse graduate cohort in the years students are entering the program.

 • Provide deeper mentoring and more individualized advising to our graduate students.